Interchange Station serves Solihull, Birmingham Airport and the NEC. Its design focuses on sustainability.

 It will also connect to the city centres of Birmingham, Leeds, Liverpool and Manchester.
 Around the site, an automated people mover (APM) will move passengers between the new HS2 Interchange Station, the NEC, Birmingham International Station and Birmingham Airport, which offers direct access to over 150 international destinations and a further 490 global connections.

 The Interchange Station itself will be made up of two 415 metre long island platforms, offering 4 platform faces, as well as 2 central high speed through lines for non-stopping services.
 The station will be linked to the NEC, Birmingham International Station and Birmingham Airport via an automated people mover carrying up to 2,100 passengers per hour in each direction.
 In addition to the APM, the station will be fully integrated with other local buses, taxis and private vehicle options.
-New rapid-transit ‘Sprint’ buses and Metro trams will also connect to the HS2 Interchange Station.